Azure/azure-iiot-opc-vault-service/README.md

 4. Key Pairs and signed certificates with extensions follow requirements and guidelines as specified in the OPC UA GDS Certificate Management Services, Part 12.
 9. The CA has full CRL support with revocation of unregistered OPC UA applications.
 5. Uses on behalf tokens to access Azure Key Vault to validate user permissions at KeyVault level in addition to the validation at the microservice Rest API.
+8. Busines logic ensures secure workflow with assigned user roles and the validation of certificate requests against the application database.
 9. Follows Microsoft SDL guidelines for public-key infrastructure.
 5. Leverages OPC UA .NetStandard GDS Server Common libraries.
 13. Uses Azure Key Vault versioning and auditing to track CA certificate access and CRL history.